shubham72-73/30DaysOfJavaScript/30DaysOfJavaScript/01-Introduction.md

 - It is an Interpreted Language.
 - It provides more control in Web Browsers.
 We can run JavaScript code directly from our Browser using built-in console.

+## What is JavaScript used for?
+JavaScript is mainly used for web-based applications and web browsers.
+But JavaScript is also used beyond the Web in software, servers, and embedded hardware controls.
+Here are some basic things JavaScript is used for:
+- Creating web and mobile apps
+- Building web servers
+- Game development

 ### Note
 The file extesion of a JavaScript file is `.js`